winitzki/coq-vagrant/README.md

 ## Limitations

 - You will have to install Virtualbox and Vagrant (100+ MB download)
-- Your work and files will remain inside the virtual machine
+- Your work and files will remain inside the virtual machine (unless you move them yourself, see below)

 ## Initial setup